2. Values, expressions and statements

 10.75

 Oops!
 In Python 3, the division operator / always yields a floating point result.
 What we might have wanted to know was how many whole hours there are, and how many minutes remain.
 Python gives us two different flavors of the division operator.
-The second, called integer division uses the token //.
+The second, called floor division uses the token //.
 It always truncates its result down to the next smallest integer (to the left on the number line).

 >>> 7 / 4